-To evaluate the efficiency of the soft error mitigation provided by our TCLS approach, we have adopted a fault injection technique that emulates hardware faults by injecting bit-flips into the ARM core registers.
+To evaluate the efficiency of the soft error mitigation provided by our TCLS approach, we have adopted a fault injection technique that emulates hardware faults by injecting bit-flips into the ARM core registers via the Checker-Injector module in its second mode of operation.
 These target registers are general-purpose (i.e. R0-R12) and special-purpose registers (i.e. SP, LR, PC) located in the register files of the ARM cores.
-The fault injection strategy adopted in our work is the same as in [16], i.e. the interrupt mechanism is used to be minimally intrusive.
+The fault injection strategy adopted in our work is the same as in [17], i.e. the interrupt mechanism is used to be minimally intrusive.
 Fault injection experiments are carried out in the same environment as those presented in Fig. 1 with the addition of a host computer connected to the PS of the Zynq APSoC via the UART peripheral core.
+During our experiments, we classified errors occurring based on the scheme provided in Table II.